 Jira Data Center / Server

-Use this path only when your organization hosts Jira Data Center or Jira Server.Paste the Webhook URL
+Use this path only when your organization hosts Jira Data Center or Jira Server.1

 Use the same URL as above, with your customer key from the Customer Portal: